hphelion/documentation/CarrierGrade/UseCases/TasksforAdmins/carrier-grade.dashboard.admin.md

 As an admin, you can [create server groups](/helion/commercial/carrier/dashboard/managing/groups/create/).

 <hr>
-**Note:** This feature applies to the Wind River Linux region only.
+**Note:** This feature applies to the Wind River Linux servers only.
 <hr>

 ### Managing fault management

 <hr>
-**Note:** This feature applies to the Wind River Linux region only.
+**Note:** This feature applies to the Wind River Linux servers only.
 <hr>

 ### Managing system configuration

 <hr>
-**Note:** This feature applies to the Wind River Linux region only.
+**Note:** This feature applies to the Wind River Linux servers only.
 <hr>

 ### Managing project quotas ###